|Table of Content|

 Residential inpatient treatment is a type of therapy where the individual lives in the center and receives treatment over a course of several weeks or months.
 These live-in facilities specialize in expert care for chemical dependency, alcoholism, as well any underlying psychological problems.
 Because almost half of all people suffering from substance abuse are also suffering from a co-existing mental health condition, many facilities offer some type of dual therapy that addresses both.

-Finding the right best treatment center is not easy.
-We have assembled a list of the top 25 drug treatment centers in the United States.
+Finding the right best alcohol treatment centers is not an easy task.
+We have assembled a list of the top 10 alcohol rehab programs in the United States.

 The best treatment centers are shown on the map.
 Click on any red marker or use the drop down menu in the upper left hand corner.
 The detail screens will have the website address listed as well as reviews and phone number.
 For website, reviews and other information, click the drop down menu in the upper left corner of the map, and click on the facility’s listing.